RyanShort13110/dbz-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This is a simple API that sends DBZ character data to client devices.
+This is a simple API that sends DBZ character data to client devices from a server hosted on Cyclic.

-Build as a fun weekend project.
+I built this little API as a fun weekend project.
+It is not necessarily 'complete' yet, as there are still many characters left to add!

-It is not affiliated with DBZ or Toei Animation in any way, I'm simply a fan of the series.
+It is not affiliated with DBZ, Toei Animation, or Funimation in any way, I'm simply a fan of the series.

 ---
 This API is hosted with Cyclic.
 The documenation/testing site is hosted with Netlify.